selimchiki/AppleWatchFaces/readme.md

 - copy thumbs from bundle to docs folder for loading in the main view, but do this only once ( save in preferences )
 - BUG: settings arent loading in properly when selecting a watch from chooser ( seems to take two times )
 - get textures working for hands
+- enable swiping controls on the watch face ( L/R for prev/next , up for send to watch )